ndevlin/RobbingTheBirdsNest/README.md

 The game was developed on Windows, and the executable above is for Windows machines.
 However, one could Package the game for Mac using the source project if they downloaded the Unreal project files from this repo.

 Naturally, one needs a VR Headset to play the game (HTC Vive, specifically).
-However, those without a VR Headset can still open the game and see how the game works for the Bird player.
+However, those without a VR Headset can still open the game and see how the game works for the Bird player:

+Open the executable.
 Once the game opens, they will see a black screen: press Tab, then press Left Shift twice.
 They will see the start of the game as it would appear to a team using a VR Headset.
 From there, they can operate the Bird's controls the same way as normal - naturally, the Worm icon will not move without a VR Headset attached.

 To play the game using the HTC Vive Headset, see the section "Setup and Configuration," below.